CE Client Policies

 • Create a backup copy on database saving: This policy also refers to databases stored outside Password Depot Enterprise Server (if this option is enabled in general).
 If this policy is activated, a new backup copy is created and saved to a user's local system upon every database saving.

 • Create a backup copy when opening a database: A new backup copy is created and saved to a user's local system every time a user opens a database.
-This policy also refers to database stored outside Password Depot Enterprise Server.
+This policy also refers to databases stored outside Password Depot Enterprise Server.

 • Default expiration period for passwords: Define a default expiration period for all passwords within the server databases.

-• Hide clipboard changes from external viewers
+• Hide clipboard changes from external viewers: Restrict external viewers from seeing changes to your device's clipboard.

-• Internet Protocol version: If you want to set a default internet protocol version to be used by the clients, you can either choose between IPv4 or IPv6.
+• Internet Protocol version: If you want to set a default internet protocol version to be used by the clients, you can choose between IPv4 or IPv6.

 • Number of stored backup copies: This policy also refers to databases stored outside Password Depot Enterprise Server (if this option is enabled in general).
 Those backup copies will then be saved to a user's local system.
 Administrators can define a maximum number of backup copies to be stored.

 • Store local copy of files from Password Depot Enterprise Server: If this policy is enabled, a local copy of the server database is stored to a user's local system, for example if working in offline mode is required.
-However, please note that local copies do only include the data a user is able to also access during active server connection.
+However, please note that local copies only include the data a user is able to also access during active server connection.

 NOTE: The settings of the Client Security Policies are always applied to the entire server and all users.
 Therefore, the settings defined in the Client Security Policies cannot be changed for single users or groups at database level afterwards.
-By clicking Restore default settings you can reset the default settings and thus discard changes.
+By clicking Restore default settings, you can reset the default settings and thus discard changes.